Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 The threshold finding is the interesting one.
 At hard_switch_threshold=0.90 the ensemble almost never hard-switches to a single regime; instead it soft-blends the three specialist portfolios most of the time.
 That scored 305.7 vs 244.8 at the previous default of 0.80 – a 25% lift from doing less of what the architecture was designed to do.

-The HMM’s regime classification is informative but not confident enough for binary regime calls.
+The HMM’s regime classification is informative but not confident enough for a binary regime decision.
 Soft blending hedges against misclassification.
-That’s a real architectural finding, not a parameter tweak.

 Phase 2: per-specialist GemParams